Lloyds Bank Equity Release Free Valuation – 4.15% APR

 Legal & General Home Finance lifetime mortgage

 A lifetime mortgage is a type of equity release product that allows homeowners to access some of the money tied up in their home.
 It enables borrowers, typically aged 55 and over, to borrow against the value of their property without moving or downsizing.
-Specific risks are involved with any loan, and prospective borrowers need to understand precisely what they’re signing up for before taking out a lifetime mortgage.
+Specific risks are involved with any loan, and prospective borrowers must understand precisely what they’re signing up for before taking out a lifetime mortgage.

 What Is An Equity Release Lifetime Mortgage?

 An equity release lifetime mortgage is a loan secured against your home, allowing you to ‘liberate’ some of the value built up in your property.
 The amount you can borrow depends on factors such as your age and the overall value of your property; however, most lenders have set minimum loan values in place.
-This money can then be used for any purpose from home improvements or debt consolidation to holidays or supplementing income during retirement.
+This money can then be used for any purpose, from home improvements or debt consolidation to holidays or supplementing income during retirement.

 How Does An Equity Release Lifetime Mortgage Work?